openharmony/docs/en/application-dev/reference/apis/js-apis-accessibility.md

 ## Capability

-Enumerates the capabilities of an auxiliary application.
+Enumerates the capabilities of an accessibility application.

 **System capability**: SystemCapability.BarrierFree.Accessibility.Core